johnathanmitri/AlarmSystem/README.md

 This is a work-in-progress Alarm System.
 The goal was to make a full Alarm System to use in my own house.

-The User Interface is an Android App written in Java that would be installed on our devices.
+The Frontend is an Android App written in Java that would be installed on our devices.

-The server is written in Node.js, with Microsoft SQL Server for a database.
+The Backend is written in Node.js, with Microsoft SQL Server for a database.
 To monitor the zones (Doors/Windows), Arduinos are used.

 Monitoring a door is easy with a Magnet in the door, and a Magnetic Reed Switch in the door frame.
 To simulate this, I am simply opening and closing the circuit for each zone with a breadboard.